-Data Mining Vs Data Analysis Comparison Table
+Data Mining vs Data Analysis Comparison Table

 |Basis for Comparison||Data Mining||Data Analysis|

-|Definition||It is the process of extracting a specific pattern from large datasets||It is the process of ordering and organizing raw data in order to determine useful insights and decisions.|
+|Definition||It is the process of extracting a specific pattern from large datasets.||It is ordering and organizing raw data to determine useful insights and decisions.|

-|Area of expertise||It involves the intersection of machine learning, statistics, and databases.||It requires the knowledge of computer science, statistics, mathematics, subject knowledge, AI/Machine Learning|
+|Area of expertise||It involves the intersection of machine learning, statistics, and databases.||It requires knowledge of computer science, statistics, mathematics, subject knowledge, AI/Machine Learning.|

-|Synonyms||It is also known as Knowledge discovery in databases||Data Analysis is of several types – exploratory, descriptive, text analytics, predictive analysis, data mining etc.|
+|Synonyms||It is also known as Knowledge discovery in databases.||Data Analysis has several types – exploratory, descriptive, text analytics, predictive analysis, data mining, etc.|

-|Responsibilities||Is responsible for extracting and discovering meaningful patterns and structure in the data||Is responsible for developing models, explanations, testing and proposing hypotheses using analytical methods|
+|Responsibilities||It is responsible for extracting and discovering meaningful patterns and structures in the data.||Is responsible for developing models, explanations, testing, and proposing hypotheses using analytical methods.|

-|Output||The output of a data mining task is a data pattern||The output of Data Analysis is a verified hypothesis or insight on the data|
+|Output||The output of a data mining task is a data pattern.||The output of Data Analysis is a verified hypothesis or insight into the data.|

-|Examples||One of major application of Data mining is in the E-Commerce sector where websites display the option of “those who purchased this also viewed”||An example of Data Analysis could be “time series study of unemployment during last 10 years”|
+|Examples||One of the significant applications of Data mining is in the E-Commerce sector, where websites display the option of “those who purchased this also viewed.”||An example of Data Analysis could be a “time-series study of unemployment during the last ten years.”|